 To commemorate the Centennial Celebration of the U.S. Navy Submarine Service (2000), the artist was invited by the U.S. Postal Service to do a series of paintings; five of the paintings would be printed as postage stamps as well as a sixth painting that would be incorporated into a specially created “Prestige Booklet” that held the stamps and encapsulated the history of the submarine.
 Not only did the artist have the honor of creating art for this first-of-its-kind booklet, but one of the paintings, that of the W.W.
 II Gato class sub, was the first double-wide stamp ever printed by the USPS.

 Griffiths has also done a series of nautical paintings that were used as box top art by the Revell/Monogram Model Company.
 The vessels portrayed vary from sailing ships to submarines to ocean liners to super carriers.
-In 2003 Griffiths won the prestigious Rudolph J. Shafer Maritime Heritage Award in the International Marine Art Exhbition at the Maritime Gallery at Mystic Seaport, Mystic, CT
+In 1999 he won the Museum Purchase Award and in 2003 the prestigious Rudolph J. Schaefer Maritime Heritage Award and the Thomas Wells Award, 2015, in the International Marine Art Exhibition at the Maritime Gallery at Mystic Seaport, Mystic, CT.

-Griffiths has been a Signature member of the American Society of Marine Artists since 1985.
-He has exhibited his work in nautical galleries across the country and his paintings are in many private collections as well as in the corporate collections of such companies as KraftCo Corp. of Glenview, Ill., the Ebasco Corp. of Houston, Tx., and Jones & Laughlin Steel of Pittsburgh, Pa.
+Jim has been a Signature Member of the American Society of Marine Artists since 1985.
+He has exhibited his work in nautical galleries across the country and his paintings are in many private collections as well as in the corporate collections of such companies as KraftCo Corp. of Glenview, Ill., the Ebasco Corp. of Houston, Tx., and Jones & Laughlin Steel of Pittsburgh, PA.